RConsortium/isc-proposal/out/conference-management-proposal.md

  - [ ] Licence decisions
  - [ ] Reporting framework
 -->
 A GitHub repository will be set up for us to collaboratively work on documents summarising our evaluation of the different systems.
+The identified CMS software will be order to prioritise most likely candidates first in case evaluation takes longer than expected.

 Technical delivery
 ------------------